telerik/maui-docs/controls/treeview/item-template.md

 # .NET MAUI TreeView Item Template

-Customize the text displayed in the Treeview item by using the `ItemTemplate` property.
+Customize the text displayed in the TreeView item by using the `ItemTemplate` property.
 The `ItemTemplate` applies on TreeView level.
 The `ItemTemplate` does not include the checkbox, image and expand/collapse indicator.
 These elements are part of the `ControlTemplate`.
-For more details about how to customize the Treeview Control Template review the Control Template article.
+For more details about how to customize the TreeView Control Template review the [Control Template]({%slug treeview-control-template%}) article.

 Here is an example how to define custom `ItemTemplate`: